peteroupc/html3dutil/doc/H3DU.Math.md

 vector with the same length but opposite direction.
 <li>If the cross product's length is 0, then A and B are parallel vectors.
 <li>Let there be a triangle formed by point A, point B, and the point (0,0,0) in that order.
-Assume the X axis points to the right and the Y axis points up.
-If the cross product of A and B has a positive Z component, the triangle's points are oriented counterclockwise; otherwise, clockwise.
-(If the X axis points right and the Y axis down, the reverse is true.)
+The cross product vector will be such that, whenever the vector points toward the viewer, the triangle's vertices are oriented counterclockwise for right-handed coordinate systems, or clockwise for left-handed systems.
 The triangle's area is half of the cross product's length.
 <li>If A and B are unit vectors (<a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vectors</a> with a length of 1), the absolute value
 of the sine of the shortest angle between them is equal to the length of their cross product. <small>(More formally, the length of the cross